behu-kea/dat20-classes/week-8/thymeleaf.md

 ## Learning goals

 - Understand what Thymeleaf does and why we use it
-- Create a simple template and use that te at an endpoint
+- Create a simple template and use that template at an endpoint
 - Sending data from the controller into the template using  `Model`

-## Overview

-- Understand what Thymeleaf does and why we use it
-- Writing your first template
-- Accessing data in templates